LEP Major Projects

 The chosen schemes within the package are those that closely relate to city/town centre regeneration proposals and provide the greatest opportunity to encourage travel by sustainable transport to existing and future jobs.

-- Upgrade to walking and cycling route between Ventura Retail Park, Tamworth town centre and Tamworth rail station
+- An upgrade to walking and cycling route between Ventura Retail Park, Tamworth town centre and Tamworth rail station

 - Delivery of a Real Time bus Passenger Information (RTPI) system for Staffordshire with roadside information in Tamworth, Burton and Newcastle and serving I54